Native Linux Microcontainers

 • Storage: 30 GB gp3 (default)

-3. Expand “Advanced Details” → Scroll to “User data” and paste:
+3. Expand “Advanced Details” → Scroll to “User data” and paste ONE of the following scripts based on your storage preference:

 What Gets Deployed Automatically